Calls for deadline extension as local school districts deal with absentee ballot delays

-Colonie, N.Y.
-(NEWS10) – Due to covid-19, the Governor issued an executive order for school budget votes to happen exclusively by absentee ballots.
+COLONIE, N.Y.
+(NEWS10) — Due to COVID-19, Gov. Andrew Cuomo issued an executive order for school budget votes to happen exclusively by absentee ballots.
 However, many districts across the region and the state experienced a delay in getting those ballots out in the mail.

+Carl Mummenthey, the Superintendent of Cobleskill-Richmondville Central School District, said while the district met all of its deadlines for providing required information, the printing vendor they used experienced delays in both the production and distribution of ballots.

 The Cobleskill-Richmond Central School District is asking voters not to mail in their ballots and instead drop them off to ensure their votes are counted.